vndreiii/mpv-music/readme.md

 Now we're going to modify the desktop file to suit our needs (to use umpv and to not load flags as a playlist.. which happened to me)

-I renamed the exported .desktop file to MPV-mpv.desktop (becuase I have another MPV installed on my host distro) and inside it looks like this
+I renamed the exported .desktop file to MPV-mpv.desktop (because I have another MPV installed on my host distro) and inside it looks like this

 ```ini
 [Desktop Entry]